campfields/campfields/README.md

 I am a quiet person, or as loud as i can be. there is no in-between.
 I will not take any jokes about terrorism lightly. i will most likely block or ignore you.
+I do not take interest in any animated films or video games. i don't like that kind of stuff but i dont mind hearing about it.

 basic dni critera.
 i may follow back.